gamesbook/pyprototypr/docs/source/script_anatomy.rst

         names=['pageOne', None, 'pageThree']
     )

-In this example, no PNG file will be created from the second page.
+In this example, no PNG file will be created from the second page, while PNG files named ``'pageOne.png`` and ``'pageThree.png`` will be used created from the first and third pages of the PDF file.

 Example 2
 ~~~~~~~~~